 Taking In The View From A Mountaintop

-About an hour into our drive through Yosemite, we stopped at Olmsted Point to sit and enjoy the awesome scenery.
+About an hour into our drive through Yosemite, we stopped at Olmsted Point to sit and revel in the awesome scenery.
 Every second I sat staring at the wilderness before me, I noticed a new detail.
 The intricacy of a forested mountain view could keep me entertained for hours.

 Getting A Little Lost

-Sometimes Yosemite can get a bit crowded at the viewpoints, so it’s important that you find your own little secret spot during your time there, so you can find the peace and quiet you’re looking for.
-Then, you can really connect with nature and the people you came to the park with in a way that’s uninterrupted by distractions.
+Sometimes Yosemite can get a bit crowded at the viewpoints, so it’s important that you find your own secret spots during your time there.
+These are the places you can find the peace and quiet you’re looking for.
+These spots allow you to connect with nature and the people you came to the park with in a way that’s totally uninterrupted by distractions.

-We stopped at several lovely deserted spots along our drive through the park.
+We stopped at several lovely deserted spots during our drive through the park.

 Exploring A Waterfall

 When in Yosemite, you’ve got to make your way to one of their 10 amazing waterfalls!
-We walked up as close as we could to this 620-foot waterfall and felt the cool mist of the falls on our faces.
+We walked up as close as we could to this 620-foot waterfall to feel the mist of the falls on our faces.
 Beautiful and very calming!
 At a few of the waterfalls, you can even get in the stream below the falls for a swim.

 The waterfalls can get pretty plugged with tourists, so try to go at odd hours of the day if possible.

 As an animal lover, I got a real rush out of spotting animals in the park.
-My favorite wildlife moment was when we came across a pack of steer nibbling on some grass on our way out of the park.
-Their horns were massive, but they were very calm creatures.
+My favorite wildlife moment was when we came across a pack of steer nibbling on some grass as we were rounding out the day.
+Their horns were massive, but they were very sweet creatures.

-When I tried to capture them on video, one of the them instantly started pooping.
+The second I tried to capture them on video, one of them decided it was the perfect time to start pooping.
 But, hey, that’s nature for you!

 For more information on things to do in Yosemite National Park, such as hiking or rock climbing, you can reference their official website.